Bellisario/Urly/README.md

 Really?
 We like suggestions... you are free to create an [issue](https://github.com/Bellisario/Urly/issues) or a [pull request](https://github.com/Bellisario/Urly/pulls) to make this app best.

 ### I've a question
-If you have a question, don't create an issue, but use [disscussions](https://github.com/Bellisario/Urly/discussions)!
+If you have a question, don't create an issue, but use [disscussions](https://github.com/Bellisario/Urly/discussions) or find an answer in [frequently asked questions](https://github.com/Bellisario/Urly/blob/master/QUESTIONS.md)!

 ## How to build